GeneMAP-Research/genemapimputationservice/README.md

 Edit this to your preferred location.

-> Note that the total size of all the containers needed can be greater than 10GB
+> Note that the total size of all the containers needed can be upto 5GB

 2) Now pull the containers using singularity on your cluster as follows
   * Load singularity on your cluster: ```module load ...```